Freekers/cod2docker/README.md

 # cod2docker

-Fork of lonsofore/cod2 - COD2 1.0 with voron00's libcod, including SQLite support.
-Based on Ubuntu Focal.
+Fork of lonsofore/cod2 - COD2 1.0 using voron00's libcod.
+Based on Ubuntu Focal (20.04)

 Very specific image for my personal needs.
 Pushing it to Docker Hub because 'why not'.